bfildier/EUREC4A_movies/README.md

           vmin: 260
           vmax: 302
     ```
-  If time in not within specified time ranges, the default values are used.
+  If a timestep is not within the specified time ranges, the default values are used.